RareSkills/blog/gas-optimization/gas-optimization.md

 <a id="viewer-7fv0a"></a>
 ### 8. Use assembly to reuse memory space when making more than one external call.

 An operation that causes the solidity compiler to expand memory is making external calls.
 When making external calls the compiler has to encode the function signature of the function it wishes to call on the external contract alongside it's arguments in memory.
-As we know, solidity does not clear or reuse memory memory so it'll have to store these data in the next free memory pointer which expands memory further.
+As we know, solidity does not clear or reuse memory so it'll have to store these data in the next free memory pointer which expands memory further.

 With inline assembly, we can either use the scratch space and free memory pointer offset to store this data (as above) if the function arguments do not take up more than 96 bytes in memory.
 Better still, if we are making more than one external call we can reuse the same memory space as the first calls to store the new arguments in memory without expanding memory unnecessarily.
 Solidity in this scenario would expand memory by as much as the returned data length is.
 This is because the returned data is stored in memory (in most cases).
 If the return data is less than 96 bytes, we can use the scratch space to store it to prevent expanding memory.